CSS to Hide Title

 Students must meet one (1) of the following criteria to be eligible to work on campus during the summer months:

 - Enrolled in the spring and returning in the fall, OR not enrolled in the spring but accepted for the fall semester.
-NOTE: Summer school classes are not necessary for regular or work-study employment in this case.

 - Enrolled in the spring, graduating in August—student may work on campus from the end of the spring semester through the last week of the summer session if enrolled for at least three (3) credits in the summer (includes work-study, if eligible).